physiodatatoolbox/docs/docs/user-guide/physioanalyzer-modules/ecg-module.md

     img="user-guide/physioanalyzers/ecg-module-correction-ibi-1.png"
     title= "IBI correction 1"
     id="ibi-correction-1"
-    caption="
-    Excluding an erroneous IBI, located at approximately 335.7 seconds: first select the section in the IBI axes by clicking the left mouse button and dragging the cursor; then, select the ‘disregard’ option from the menu.
+    caption="Excluding an erroneous IBI, located at approximately 335.7 seconds: first select the section in the IBI axes by clicking the left mouse button and dragging the cursor; then, select the ‘disregard’ option from the menu." %}
-    " %}

 {% include image.html
     img="user-guide/physioanalyzers/ecg-module-correction-ibi-2.png"
     title= "IBI correction 2"
     id="ibi-correction-2"
-    caption="
-    An IBI exclusion zone has now been created, and the erroneous IBI removed.
+    caption="An IBI exclusion zone has now been created, and the erroneous IBI removed.
 Notice how the IHR line is also updated.
-IBIs that are rejected based on the criteria defined in the Feature Detection Settings are marked using a diamond, whereas IBIs that are rejected based on the exclusion zones are marked using squares, as in the figure above.
+IBIs that are rejected based on the criteria defined in the Feature Detection Settings are marked using a diamond, whereas IBIs that are rejected based on the exclusion zones are marked using squares, as in the figure above." %}
-    " %}

 ---